lucaRizzuti/test-interface/README.md

 # test-interface

-This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+This project is made of the application skeleton for a typical [AngularJS](http://angularjs.org/) web app.
+It's just a study about github API and angularJs.

 ## Getting Started